 The Unit Opener uses high-interest photographs to engage students, present the unit theme and provide opportunities for speaking and discussion.

 Units feature high-interest cross-curricular topics, which are woven throughout the unit, from the opening photo to the closing Project.

-Image captions help students and teachers to understand the image and make connections with the unit theme.
 A list of unit goals is followed by a goal-setting activity that focuses students' attention.